rediculum/c/README.md

-# Bash Scripts
+# C programs
-These scripts come with no warranty.
+These programs come with no warranty.
 Use at your own risk